CKs-Technology-News/PrivacyTools/README.md

 - [Fastmail](https://fastmail.com/) – Paid email provider, located in Australia and US.
 - [Inbox](https://www.inbox.lv/) – Free service, ads based system to survive.
 Ad-blocker detection.
 - [Kolab Now](https://kolabnow.com/) – A Swiss email provider with lots of extra services aimed at business people, including a calendar, file sharing, tasks and more.
 There’s a free trial, after which you pay a fee to continue using the service.
-- [Lavabit](https://lavabit.com/) – Lavabit is an open-source encrypted web-mail service, founded in 2004.
+- [Lavabit](https://lavabit.com/) – An open-source encrypted web-mail service, founded in 2004.
 - [Mail2World](https://www.mail2world.com/) – Personalized email service that's as unique as you are.
 - [Mailbox](https://mailbox.org) – Similar to Posteo both in feature set as well as privacy, security and ethics.
 - [Migadu](https://www.migadu.com/) – Migadu is an independent email hosting from Switzerland.
 - [Paranoid Mail](https://paranoid.email/) – GPG encrypted mail provider.
 - [Posteo](https://posteo.de) – Ad-free and anonymous email service based in Germany.
-- [ProtonMail](https://protonmail.com/) – Secure Email.
+- [Proton previously ProtonMail](https://protonmail.com/) – Secure Email.
 Based in Switzerland, the [Proton Team admitted to log trough third-party data centers](https://encryp.ch/blog/disturbing-facts-about-protonmail/).
-The reason why it is unlisted is [not security](https://protonmail.com/blog/penetration-tests/).
+ProtonMail has [zero-access encryption](https://proton.me/blog/zero-access-encryption) at rest for your emails and [calendars](https://proton.me/news/protoncalendar-security-model).
+Data secured with zero-access encryption is only accessible by you.The reason why it was first unlisted was [not security](https://protonmail.com/blog/penetration-tests/).
 There are other reasons, please see [here](https://twitter.com/tenacioustek/status/1434604102676271106), based on [this](https://protonmail.com/blog/climate-activist-arrest/) and [this](https://encryp.ch/blog/truth-about-protonmail/) and the [FBI request](https://twitter.com/SebGorka/status/1443686769833168905).
 The official F-Droid app includes trackers and other crap.
 [IP released in publich](ttps://www.xda-developers.com/protonmail-forced-to-release-user-ip-address/).
+[ProtonMail rebrands as Proton, Unified Protection](https://proton.me/).
 - [RiseUp](https://riseup.net/en/about-us) – Online communication tools for people and groups working on libratory social change.
 - [Runbox](https://runbox.com/) – Privacy focused eMail provider.
 - [seznam](https://registrace.seznam.cz/) – Similar like Inbox, ads based free mailer.
 - [Soverin](https://soverin.net/) – Located in the Netherlands and offers privacy-oriented email including custom domain name and optional web page too.
 - [Systemli](https://www.systemli.org/en/service/mail.html) – Mailboxes without ads or analysis of your emails.
 - [StartMail](https://www.startmail.com) – A private email service developed by the creators of StartPage.
+- [Telios](https://www.telios.io/#/) – Decentralized and Encrypted Email.
 - [Thexyz](https://www.thexyz.com/) – A Canadian company offering privacy-conscious business email.
 Premium web-mail costs around USD $2.95 per month.
 - [TildaMail](https://www.tildamail.com/) – Private.
 Decentralized.
 Secure Email.
 Own your data.
 Choose where it's stored.
 Protect your privacy.
 - [Tutanota](https://tutanota.com/) – Secure email for everybody and open source.
 The provider [accepts Bitcoin or Monero](https://digitalgoods.proxysto.re/), see [here](https://tutanota.com/faq/#cryptocurrency).
 Tutanota doesn't allow the use of third-party email clients and there are [no plans to pull emails from external eMail accounts using the IMAP protocol](https://github.com/tutao/tutanota/issues/544#issuecomment-670473647).
 This means [eMail import is currently not possible](https://github.com/tutao/tutanota/issues/630).